-- 58. Three phase supply with main distribution board in Choir Vestry.
+62. Three phase underground supply with main distribution board in Choir Vestry.
 The church was mostly or fully rewired in 2001.
-A sticker at the DB says the last system test and report was in September 2016, next due Sept 2021 see Addendum.
-Test report of 2016 not available (best kept with Log Book) though tests for the Hall were available. - 59.
-The Church lighting mixes multiple recessed downlights with wall uplights mainly lighting the ceiling.
+A sticker at the DB says the last system test and report was in September 2016, next due Sept 2021.

+Test report of 2016 not available (best kept with Log Book) though tests for the Hall were available.
+So a five yearly test appears overdue - see Addendum.

+- 63. The Church lighting mixes multiple recessed downlights with wall uplights mainly lighting the ceiling.
 Single low pendant over the font.
 Multiple spots on tracks each side of the Crossing, Chancel and Sanctuary.
-The overall lighting is a good balance of general and emphasis on significant parts and furnishings. - 60.
+The overall lighting is a good balance of general and emphasis on significant parts and furnishings.
+Emergency lighting. - 64.
 A scene-setting light programmer in the Nave has sophisticated switch gear in the Choir Vestry.
 Programmes include slow dimming of the uplights which is very effective.
-Good emphasis on the Altar, Pulpit and Lectern.
-Some glare at the Pulpit and Lectern even if using the reading lights which are wired to switched sockets. - 61.
+Good emphasis on the Altar, Pulpit and Lectern. - 65.
 While the lighting is good the church lamps especially the high lamps in the vaulted ceiling are not long lasting and are expensive to change due to access costs.
-If a problem a change to longer lasting LEDs may be justified. - 62.
-The uplight glasses need an annual wipe clean when cool. - 63.
-In Narthex and we round low energy ceiling lights and spots on track.
-In Boiler room good light and metal clad switches and sockets on conduit.
-Under the Porch canopy three lights and a small flood with PIR detector which does not seem to work.
-If changed consider moving it to W end to reduce glare. - 64.
+Change to longer lasting LEDs may be justified. - 66.
+The uplight glasses need an annual wipe clean when cool. - 67.
+In Narthex and we round low energy ceiling lights and spots on track.In Boiler room good light and metal clad switches and sockets on conduit.Under the Porch canopy three lights and a small flood with PIR detector which does not seem to work. - 68.
 Recessed plastic twin 13A sockets.
-Sound system including microphone at reading desk.
+Renewed sound system including microphone at reading desk.
 Digital bells.